0 Part Course |

 This financial institution valuation course ends with a summary of key issues and concluding comments.

-Our financial institution valuation course trainer is the Managing Director of an international advisory company specialising in advisory and development services to the corporate, banking and finance industry, which he has owned for the past 17 years.
+Redcliffe’s financial institution valuation course is delivered by the Managing Director of an international advisory company specialising in advisory and development services to the corporate, banking and finance industry, which he has owned for the past 17 years.
 He is an experienced corporate finance professional with practical experience and extensive knowledge of corporate and structured finance in global financial markets.

-The trainer’s main areas of expertise are corporate finance valuation methods, M&A, corporate analysis and structured finance, asset securitization, risk management, valuation, corporate credit processes, project finance and treasury management.
-He currently works with many global corporate and banking clients in these areas and he also acts as Expert Witness for London law firms in respect of his areas of expertise.
+The trainer’s main areas of expertise are corporate finance valuation methods, M&A, corporate analysis and structured finance, asset securitisation, risk management, valuation, corporate credit processes, project finance and treasury management.
+He currently works with many global corporate and banking clients in these areas and acts as an Expert Witness for London law firms concerning his areas of expertise.

-He is also a well-known figure within the various training and development companies within Europe and regularly gives seminars throughout the world on his specialist topic areas and is a recognized expert in this area by many organisations.
+He is a well-known figure within the various training and development companies within Europe and regularly gives seminars throughout the world on his specialist topic areas, including bank valuation training.
+He is a recognised expert in this area by many organisations.

 He was previously the Managing Director of a subsidiary of Union Plc, a London merchant bank having previously worked with several high-profile global investment banks.
 He left Union Plc in 1996 to form his own international advisory Company.